Richard Arthur Hayward

-Richard Arthur Hayward (born November 28, 1947), also known as Skip Hayward, was the tribal chairman of the Mashantucket Pequot Tribe from 1975 until November 1, 1998.
-He was replaced by Kenneth M. Reels.
-Before becoming the tribal chairman, he worked as a pipefitter at General Dynamics Electric Boat and lived in Stonington, Connecticut.
-In 1994, the University of Connecticut awarded him an honorary degree.
+Richard "Skip" Arthur Hayward (born November 28, 1947), served as tribal chairman of the Mashantucket Pequot Indian Tribe from 1975 until November 1, 1998.

+Kenneth M. Reels succeeded him as chairman.

 Early life and education

 Hayward was born on November 28, 1947, in New London, Connecticut, one of 10 children.
 He married Aline Aurore Champoux and held a variety of jobs before running a clam shack called the Sea Mist Haven near the Mystic Seaport.

-Pequot Indian reservation
+Before becoming the tribal chairman, he worked as a pipefitter at General Dynamics Electric Boat and lived in Stonington, Connecticut.